TanJunHong/CZ4010-Project/README.md

 above.
 The documentations state that scrypt algorithm is used for the password hashing. scrypt is a PBKDF specifically designed to make it costly to perform large-scale custom hardware attacks by requiring large amounts of memory.

-### Choosing the cryptographic library
+### Choosing the cryptographically secure library

-We need to choose a cryptographic lirary for the generation of "secure" passwords.
+We need to choose a library that is cryptographically secure for the generation of secure passwords.
 These are the criteria we are looking for:

-- Should be designed for security or cryptography
+- Cryptographically secure, for generating cryptographically strong random numbers
-- Should be able to generate cryptographically strong random numbers
+- Written and approved by security experts
 - Widely used and well documented
-- Compatible with python which is the language we are using
+- Compatible with Python

-[**Secrets**](https://docs.python.org/3/library/secrets.html) is eventually chosen as it fulfils the considerations mentioned above.
+[**secrets**](https://docs.python.org/3/library/secrets.html) is eventually chosen as it fulfils the considerations mentioned above.

 ### Usage of parameters

 After choosing the functions, we need to figure out how to effectively use them.
 We researched on how other existing